Gbrothers1/ResumeTiles/replit.md

 ## Overview

-This is a full-stack web application built as a modern, mobile-first digital resume.
-The application showcases professional information through an iOS-inspired interface with clean navigation and responsive design.
-It's built using React with TypeScript on the frontend, Express.js on the backend, and uses Drizzle ORM with PostgreSQL for data persistence.
+This is a full-stack web application built as a modern, mobile-first digital resume with a revolutionary swipeable tile interface.
+The application showcases professional information through an iOS-inspired design with intelligent mobile detection and reward-based user engagement.
+Mobile users enjoy a gamified swipe-through experience with a "Hire Me Now" reward at completion, while desktop users get traditional navigation.
+Built using React with TypeScript on the frontend, Express.js on the backend, and uses Drizzle ORM with PostgreSQL for data persistence.

 ## User Preferences